AviatrixSystems/Docs/HowTos/fqdn_faq.rst

 Following the above instructions, Aviatrix Controller will try to load balance the route tables to point to the gateways with AZ affinity.
 When a gateway fails, the Controller will reprogram the VPC route table to redistribute the traffic to the remaining gateways.

-How does Aviatrix Egress FQDN compare to Squid Solution and other solutions?
+How does Aviatrix Egress FQDN compare to Squid and other solutions?
 ===============================================================================

 Squid is a popular open source software that can be configured to do transparent HTTP/HTTPS filtering.
 Squid does not process non HTTP/HTTPS traffic.
 For example, if you need to filter on a SFTP site that runs on TCP port 22, Squid does not work.
 Below is a more comprehensive comparison between Aviatrix FQDN and Squid.